How to be a Persuasive Presenter

 Persuasive Presentation Practice

-That’s the key elements of how to be a persuasive presenter.
+OK, so now we have the key elements of how to be a persuasive presenter in place.

-Now it’s time to Practice, Practice and Practice.
+Now it’s time to Practise, Practise and Practise.
 Deliver your presentation as though the audience was there.

 Keep practising until you can deliver your presentation confidently and with enthusiasm!